davidbroughsmyth/riscv-hdp/ex4/README.md

   * 1v80: This specifies the nominal supply voltage (1.8V) and the typical threshold voltage (0.8V) of the transistors in the cells.
   * 256: This is likely the number of cells included in the library.
 More cells provide more flexibility for designers, but also increase the file size and complexity.

-Overall, sky130_fd_sc_hd__tt_025C_1v80_256.lib is a crucial file for anyone designing circuits using the SkyWater PDK130 process.
+Overall, *sky130_fd_sc_hd__tt_025C_1v80_256.lib* is a crucial file for anyone designing circuits using the SkyWater PDK130 process.
 It provides the basic building blocks and characteristics needed to simulate, layout, and fabricate your design.

+*sky130_sram_1kbyte_1rw1r_32x256_8.v* is a Verilog module that describes a 1 kilobyte Static Random-Access Memory (SRAM) for the SkyWater PDK130 process.
+Here's a breakdown of its components:

+  * sky130: This refers to the SkyWater PDK130 technology, as mentioned previously.
+  * sram: This indicates the module defines a memory block.
+  * 1kbyte: This specifies the total memory capacity of the block, which is 1 kilobyte, or 1024 bytes.
+  * 1rw1r: This describes the access mode.
+It's a pseudo-dual port SRAM, meaning you can only perform one write operation and one read operation simultaneously.
+It's not a true dual-port where both actions can happen independently.
+  * 32x256: This defines the memory organization.
+It has a word size of 32 bits (4 bytes) and a depth of 256 words, resulting in the 1 kilobyte capacity.
+  * 8: This likely refers to the data bus width.
+You can read and write 8 bits (one byte) at a time from the 32-bit words.
+  * .v: This is the file extension for Verilog source code.